Kathanp241/streamlit-app/README.md

 This is a Streamlit app that allows users to explore a dataset of used cars, filter by car brands and fuel types, and view dynamic visualizations such as price distribution, average price by brand, and fuel type distribution.

-# Features:
+# ✨Features:

 Filter car data by brand and fuel type

-# Visualize data with interactive charts:
+# 📊 Visualize data with interactive charts:

 Average price per brand